dpavansekhar/Covid-19-Classification-Using-Audio-Signals/README.md

 - 1207 negative samples
 - 150 positive samples

+  The dataset used for this project is available on Kaggle: [Covid-19 Cough Sounds](https://www.kaggle.com/datasets/pranaynandan63/covid-19-cough-sounds).

 ## Data Visualization

 Data visualization helps in understanding the audio signals better.
 The following visualizations are provided for both Covid positive and negative audio samples: